ddekany/jbosstools-freemarker/README.md

 git add .
 git commit -m "Updated version for release"

-# See if i still works:
+# Build with the release version
 mvn clean verify

 # Upload to Bintray